An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Benchmarling with analytical solutions

-The easiest test that can be performed to validate the accuracy and efficiency of the algorithm is to check it against the linear case.
-As $\mathcal{L}_{HE}$ vanishes for a single planar laser pulse, the pulse will propagate in the QED vacuum as it would in the classical vacuum.
-The analytical solution is
+The easiest test that can be performed to validate the accuracy and efficiency of the numerical algorithm in the present paper is to check it against the linear case.
+As $\mathcal{L}_{HE}$ vanishes for a single planar laser pulse, the latter will propagate in the QED vacuum as it would in the classical vacuum.
+The analytical solution for this case is

-where $\vec{k}$ is the wavenumber and $\omega$ the phase velocity. \eqref{Eq:AnaWave} can be compared to simulations results to determine the linear error and used to compute the dispersion errors generated by the discretisation.
+where $\vec{k}$ is the wavenumber and $\omega/|\vec k|$ the phase velocity.
+Equation \eqref{Eq:AnaWave} can be compared to simulation results to determine the linear dispersion errors generated by the discretisation.

-In order to validate the algorithm for the nonlinear part of the vacuum wave equations numerical results are compared to those derived analytically for some of the nontrivial effects of the QED vacuum, a comprehensive collection of which can be found in \cite{king2015measuring}.
+To validate the algorithm for the nonlinear part of the vacuum wave equations numerical results are compared to those derived analytically for some of the nontrivial effects of the nonlinear QED vacuum, a comprehensive collection of which can be found in \cite{king2015measuring}.

-In this paper the flip of polarization and the generation of higher harmonics are considered because they are two of the most well know and best studied effects in literature.
-In addition, they are due to different diagrams, i.e, the 4 and 6 photon diagrams in Fig. \ref{Fig:Diagramme}.
+In the present paper the flip of polarization and the generation of higher harmonics are considered because they are two of the most well know and best studied effects in literature.
+In addition, the main contribution to polarization flips are due to 4-photon while the asymptotic 2nd harmonics are due to 6-photon diagrams as depicted in figure \ref{Fig:Diagramme}.
+Hence, both 4- and 6-photon contributions can be tested numeically.